Reflexivity revisited: Being free

 The fact that $fR$ is reflexive is due to Ramras by a different argument.
 Also, part i) extends \cite[Example 5.1]{ta} in three directions via a new argument.

 \begin{proof} i) The ring $R$ is Golod.
 Note that $\codepth(R):=\emd(R)-\depth R=n-0>1$.
-Rings of codepth at most one are called hyper-surface.
-Avramov and Martsinkovsky proved, over a Golod local ring that is not hyper-surface, that every any module of finite $\Gdim$ is of finite $\pd$.
+Rings of codepth at most one are called hypersurface.
+Avramov and Martsinkovsky proved, over a Golod local ring that is not hypersurface, that every any module of finite $\Gdim$ is of finite $\pd$.
 Also, this is well-known that $\Gdim$ is the same as of $\pd$ provided $\pd$ is finite.
 By this, any finitely generated totally reflexive module is free.